21513/Jellyfeatured/README.md

 ## Configuration

 Access the configuration page through **Dashboard > Jellyfeatured**.
-Currently, there are no configurable settings for this plugin.
-Settings will be added in the future.

-All categories are enabled by default and are hard-coded.
-For future versions I want to add more customizability.
+You can enable or disable categories, or change the order they appear in.
+You can also add a custom admin pick by searching for the title you want to feature.